Identity for the Contoso Corporation

 PHS synchronizes the on-premises AD DS forest with the Azure AD tenant of their Microsoft 365 for enterprise subscription, copying user and group accounts and a hashed version of user account passwords.

 To do directory synchronization, Contoso deployed the Azure AD Connect tool on a server in its Paris datacenter.

 Here's the server running Azure AD Connect polling the Contoso AD DS forest for changes and then synchronizing those changes with the Azure AD tenant.

 Conditional Access policies for identity and device access

 Contoso created a set of Azure AD and Intune Conditional Access policies for three protection levels:

-- Highly Regulated protections apply to specific users in the finance, legal, and research departments that have access to highly regulated data
+- Highly Regulated protections apply to specific users in the finance, legal, and research departments who have access to highly regulated data.

-Here is Contoso's resulting set of identity and device Conditional Access policies.
+Here's the resulting set of Contoso identity and device Conditional Access policies.

-Learn how Contoso is leveraging its Microsoft Endpoint Configuration Manager infrastructure to deploy and keep current Windows 10 Enterprise across its organization.
+Learn how Contoso uses its Microsoft Endpoint Configuration Manager infrastructure to deploy and keep current Windows 10 Enterprise across its organization.